 For years, Austin and I lived on less than $1500 per month.
 My blog post showing our average monthly budget at $1500 per month is my most popular post, month after month.

-Our budget has increased significantly, mostly because of living in a more expensive city.
-So I wanted to share what our current budget looks like.
+Our budget has increased significantly, mostly because of living in a more expensive city, and because of inflation.
+So I wanted to share what our current budget looks like now.

 Like before, I’m still not sharing what our actual income is.
 Any income that we earn above our monthly budget listed below gets saved to an emergency fund, goes towards paying off debt, or gets used on house projects.